Bhaktapur: Kingdom of Bhaktapur

 Raya Malla is considered a weak figure in the History of Nepal.
 Many historians blame Raya Malla's reluctancy to give up the throne for the division of Nepal Mandala.
 The newly formed Kantipur kingdom and its king barred him from taking any oaths and Diksha from their tutelary goddess, Taleju whose shrine was located in the palace of Bhaktapur while at the same Ratna Malla would repeatedly take oaths from the Taleju shrine of the Bhaktapur palace.
-Raya Malla died on late December - early January of 1509/10 after which his eldest and sole son Bhuvana Malla became the new king.
-When Bhuvana Malla succeed his father, all of his step-uncles and aunts were still alive but it seems they did not demand the throne of Bhaktapur.
-Bhuvan Malla, who is credited to have started the Navadurgā festival which involves masked dance of actors dressed as various Tantric deities from Hindu pantheon as a means to protect the city and its people, died soon after in January of 1519.
-Bhuvana Malla's queen, Rukmiṇī devī ruled as regent for her two sons Praṇa Malla and Jita Malla.
-At first, Jita Malla appeared to be more influential than his elder brother Praṇa Malla but soon after Jita Malla and his children seems to have been relegated as a captian of a fort in Bhaktapur and soon as the ruler of Nagadesh, a city within the Kingdom of Bhaktapur.
-During Praṇa Malla's reign, several other members of the Malla family like Vira and Gosain Malla both of whom were older than him were still alive.
-The king of Kantipur, Narendra Malla in a bid to weaken Bhaktapur, claimed Vira Malla to be the legitimate ruler.
-Likely fueled by Narendra Malla, both Vira Malla and Gosain Malla divided the city of Bhaktapur between themselves and Prana Malla and established a border at Inācho, Bhaktapur.

-In November 1548, Bhuvana Malla was succeed by his eldest son, Vishva Malla.
-However, just ten years later in October 1558 Ganga Devi, his queen seized control of the kingdom and started a joint rule with her two sons Trailokya and Tribhuvan Malla.
+Yaksha Malla's large number of descendants meant that even during his great-grandson – Praṇa Malla's reign there were several other members of the Malla family were still in Bhaktapur.
+Two such Mallas, Vira and Gosain Malla, both of whom were older than the monarch sought help from Kantipur and the king of Kantipur, Narendra Malla in a bid to weaken Bhaktapur, claimed Vira Malla to be the legitimate ruler.
+Likely fueled by Narendra Malla, both Vira and Gosain Malla divided the city of Bhaktapur between themselves and Prana Malla and established a border at Inācho, Bhaktapur.
+Ganga Devi, the queen consort of Vishva Malla seized control of the kingdom and started a joint rule with her two sons Trailokya and Tribhuvan Malla.
+Ganga Devi, who was also popularly called as "Ganga Maharani", was the only queen regnant who ruled the kingdom.
 During her reign, Bhaktapur would reach its territorial zenith.
-She is regarded as the first strong ruler of Bhaktapur and is widely known for her military conquest and construction works.
-Ganga Devi, who was also popularly called as "Ganga Maharani" is credited to have unified the city of Bhaktapur which was divided into three parts during the reign of her father-in-law, although her means of unification has not been properly studied.
-She was the first ruler of Bhaktapur to take Diksha from Taleju along with her two sons, the tutelary goddess of the Mallas in 1567 as previous rulers were barred to do so by Kantipur.
-Angered by her Diksha, Kantipur launched an attack on Bhaktapur.
-Although, the forces of Kantipur were not able to break through the fortification of the city, they successfully captured other cities within the Kingdom of Bhaktapur like Sankhu, Banepa and Panauti.
-Ganga Devi later launched a military campaign to recapture all the lost territory and subsequently took control of Dolakha, which back then was a trading centre, as well.
+She is regarded as the first strong ruler of Bhaktapur Kingdom and is widely known for her military conquest and construction works.
+She is also credited with unifying the city by appointing many of Yaksha Malla's descendants who were living in the palace as fort captains, chiefs of other cities and villages within the kingdom which effectively ended their claims to the throne.
+She was the first ruler of Bhaktapur to take Diksha from Taleju along with her two sons, the tutelary goddess of the Mallas in 9 April 1567 as previous rulers were barred to do so by Kantipur, which provoked Kantipur and launched an attack Bhaktapur in retaliation.
 Her reign saw numerous cultural changes in the form of festivals as she is credited to have improved the numerous festivals celebrated within the kingdom.
-The full extent of Ganga Devi's construction work is not known properly as the locals of Bhaktapur credit her as the builder of many of the hitis and public rest houses within Bhaktapur as well as numerous Narayana temples of the city but no any inscriptional evidence of it has been found.
+The locals of Bhaktapur credit her as the builder of many of the hitis and public rest houses within Bhaktapur as well as numerous Narayana temples of the city but no any inscriptional evidence of it has been found.